What are the top animation BFA programs in the U.S. for 2020?

-Course highlights for the programs include Animation Design and Production, Basic Animation Production Technologies, Contemporary Topics in Animation and Digital Arts, Digital Narrative Design, Directed Studies in Animation, Expanded Animation, Expanded Concepts in 2-D/3-D Animation, Fundamentals of Animation, Storytelling for Animation, The Digital Actor, and 3-D Character Performance Animation.
+Course highlights include Animation Design and Production, Basic Animation Production Technologies, Contemporary Topics in Animation and Digital Arts, Digital Narrative Design, Directed Studies in Animation, Expanded Animation, Expanded Concepts in 2D/3D Animation, Fundamentals of Animation, Storytelling for Animation, The Digital Actor, and 3D Character Performance Animation.

 Graduates of the animation programs at USC Cinematic Arts have landed positions at DreamWorks Animation, Sony Pictures, Nickelodeon Animation Studios, Pixar, Rhythm and Hues, Industrial Light & Magic, Digital Idea, Illumination Entertainment, Digital Domain and many others.

-Tisch School of the Arts houses the Maurice Kanbar Institute of Film and Television.
-The Institute’s Department of Animation and Digital Arts offers a BFA in Film and Television with an Animation Core in Production.
+Founded in 1965, Tisch School of the Arts is part of NYU.
+The school houses the Maurice Kanbar Institute of Film and Television, home of the Department of Animation and Digital Arts.
+The Institute offers a BFA in Film and Television with an Animation Core in Production.